s1dhu98/Enchanted_Emotions/README.md

 - swap emoji for SVG creature illustrations and add subtle motion (floating, wings flapping), or
 - add a small README section with development commands and a one-click preview script. learning branches
+- adding one more line just for seeing changes